 Opt for Clever Furniture

-In this living room, we're digging that the sofa provides extended storage with a built-in wood surface, proving that stylish statement furniture can also be functional and comfortable.
+In this living room, we're digging that the sofa provides extended storage with a built-in wood surface.
+The adjustable cushions and simple frame prove that stylish statement furniture can also be functional and comfortable.
 Notice how it offers up a large side table and a backboard to hang your loose items, like a pair of headphones.

 Ditch Bulky Furniture, and Reach for the Ceiling